adewes/blitzdb/docs/source/tutorials/basics.rst

                                     charlie_chaplin.last_name,
                                     charlie_chaplin.birth_year)

-Alternatively, we can use the `attributes` variable to access the attributes dictionary of the instance:
+Alternatively, we can use the `attributes` attribute to access them:

 .. code-block:: python

     print "%(first_name)s %(last_name)s was born in %(birth_year)d" % charlie_chaplin.attributes

-This is also pretty useful to access attributes that have names which are *shadowed* by methods of the `Document` class (e.g. `save` or `filter`).
+This is also pretty useful if you define attributes that have names which get *shadowed* by methods of the `Document` class (e.g. `save` or `filter`).

 Connecting to a database
 ------------------------

 To store documents in a database, you need to create a :doc:`backend </api/backend>` first.
-Blitz supports multiple backends (currently a file-based backend and a MongoDB), in this tutorial we will use the file-based backend:
+Blitz supports multiple backends (currently a file-based one and one that wraps MongoDB).
+In this tutorial we will use a file-based backend, which you create like this:

 .. code-block:: python